 Site specific information can also be attached to the title by using site-specific subjects.
 Local subjects are viewable by the entire district, while site-specific are viewable at the school level.
-You can add a site-specific subject by clicking the Subjects icon on the Title Details page.
+You can add a site-specific subject by clicking the Title Details page.
 (See example).